y9felix/s/README.md

 c - subscription for testing

-d - all valid cfg from sites [Recommended]
+d - all valid cfg from a site [Test] [Blocks you by IP if you send too much packets, don't spam pings]

 a.py - searches for the lines that have **thing** in links and adds them to **path**.
 Also does some cleaning, sorting and numbering for better experience.